 However, if you don’t do it right, the damage caused by improper brushing with a manual brush is bigger than with an electric brush.
 Unfortunately, many people who use a manual toothbrush don’t brush long enough, use a brush with hard or medium-hard bristles, press too firmly, or brush their teeth and gums too long and hard, which eventually leads to toothbrush abrasion, i.e. causes the gums to wear away and expose the sensitive tooth necks.

 At ER Dental we see generally better oral health in patients who use an electric brush.
 But if you want to use a manual brush, we are more than happy to show you how to brush correctly.
 Just ask us!
+We have highly qualified dental hygienists ready to answer all your oral hygiene related questions.

 * Source: Journal of Clinical Periodontology, Long-term impact of powered toothbrush on oral health: 11-year cohort study, published 22 May 2019.